DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 **Iteration 1 - Naive implementation**: The naive implementation consists of a Toeplitz matrix $T$ and key $k$, acquired from fixed slices of the bitstream.
-Than matrix-vector multiplication will be performed using $T$ and $k$, thus performing Toeplitz extraction -- which finally will eliminate jitter and produce a random number.
-The implementation of this in code will look much more simple, using nested loops to iterate over all values and multiply them.
+Then, matrix-vector multiplication will be performed using $T$ and $k$, thus performing Toeplitz extraction -- which finally will eliminate jitter and produce a random number.
+The implementation of this in code will be quite simple, using nested loops to iterate over all values and multiply them.
 We expect that the throughput of this naive implementation will be far away from optimized iterations, and result in $O(n^2)$ complexity.